Everything You Need to Know About Pet Insurance

 - Chronic Conditions: Dogs and cats are susceptible to a host of chronic conditions as they age.
 These may affect the joints, heart, kidneys, or other parts of the body.
 Chronic condition reimbursement repays policyholders for treatment, medication, and other related services.

 - Hereditary Conditions: Certain breeds are uniquely susceptible to conditions like heart disease and hip dysplasia.
-So long as symptoms arise after the policy takes effect, costs related to these conditions are usually covered.
+As long as symptoms arise after the policy takes effect, costs related to these conditions are usually covered.

 - Illnesses: Providers may cover treatment for illnesses like urinary tract infections and digestive issues.
 Illness coverage also typically covers more serious and costly conditions like cancer.